A Beginner’s Guide to Renting Your First Apartment

 Good news!
 You’re approved and ready to start your new life!
 First, mark your move-in date and plan how you’ll move in.
 Do you need to ask friends to help out?
 Are there any large items that need to be in a truck or van?

-You may also need to set up utilities or Wi-Fi connections with outsider vendors beforehand if it isn’t included in your rent.
+You may also need to set up utilities or Wi-Fi connections with outside vendors beforehand if it isn’t included in your rent.

-One more note, change your mailing address and set up mail forwarding with the postal system so you are receiving all the proper messages.
+One more note, change your mailing address and set up mail forwarding with the post office so you get all your messages.

 5. Start Packing and Furnishing

 Now, it’s time to whip out those cardboard boxes and get packing.
-Create an all-encompassing moving checklist and separate items by things you already own and just need to pack on one side and things you still need to buy on the other side.
+Create a plan with a timeline of tasks, and separate items by things you already own on one side and things you still need to buy on the other.

 Furnishing is usually the most costly part of moving, so check out secondhand stores and online marketplaces for cheaper versions of items like beds, couches, dressers and lights.